-Signature Science supports our clients by providing cost-effective, scalable casework solutions for both traditional and specialized sample analysis.
-Because we, too, want to solve every case, the experts of our Center for Advanced Genomics® engage in high-level genomic research, development, and testing and evaluation to address the scientific and technical forensic challenges facing our criminal justice system.
+Signature Science supports your investigative efforts by providing cost-effective, scalable casework solutions for both traditional and specialized sample analysis.
+Because we, too, want to solve every case, our experts from the Center for Advanced Genomics® engage in high-level genomic research, development, and testing and evaluation to address the scientific and technical forensic challenges facing our criminal justice system.

 Forensic DNA Casework

 State and local law enforcement crime laboratories across the U.S. rely on Signature Science’s ANAB-accredited DNA casework laboratory to provide high-quality analysis and training services on time, every time.

 - Extraction and quantification of DNA